thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 #### System Architecture

-This is where you detail the technical stack.
-A simple architecture diagram is highly recommended here and will score you a lot of points.
+This is where to detail the technical stack.
+A simple architecture diagram TODO.

 Diagram: Create a simple block diagram with three columns: Frontend, Backend (API Server), and RAG Services.